Sheraton Oceanfront Hotel

-Introduction to Collaborative Problem Solving by Carmen Dailey, MIS
+Introduction to Collaborative Problem Solving with Carmen Dailey

 In this foundational course, participants will be introduced to Collaborative Problem Solving (“CPS”), a trauma-informed approach to problem solving, skill building and relationship building with kids.
 This intro training focuses on Collaborative Problem Solving’s mind-shift away from conventional wisdom, to a skill, not will lens as a way to understand the problems youth encounter.
 Delivered in an interactive and engaging format, the training will offer hope and tools to solve even the hardest problems kids face.

-Unpacking the Baggage: Protecting the Family, Child, and Agency through the SAFE Home Study Model by Diane Underwood
+Unpacking the Baggage: Protecting the Family, Child and Agency by Diane Underwood

 Parenting children who were not born into the family often means that the child has experienced trauma prior to joining the family.
 Traumatized children often bring challenging behaviors to healthy families.
 To ensure the family remains healthy and the child is not re-traumatized, the home study should explore 9 areas of family dynamics – assessing issues, behaviors, and events which could impact a person’s ability to parent under stress.

 Understanding the root causes of focus, academic, behavioral, emotional, and social challenges like ADHD, learning disabilities, ODD, dyslexia, autism/Asperger’s, OCD, and processing disorders.
 Why the dramatic rise?
 What can be done?
-This session will include (1) practical, Brain-Friendly tips for working with challenging students at school & home; (2) creating Brain-Friendly homes to build healthy brains in your kids; and (3) how Brain Balance rewires the brain so focus, academic, behavioral, emotional, and social challenges like ADHD, learning disabilities, ODD, dyslexia, autism/Asperger’s, OCD, and processing disorders dramatically improve.
+Practical, Brain-Friendly tips for working with challenging students at school & home.
+Creating Brain-Friendly homes to build healthy brains in your kids.
+The importance of sensory-motor development to optimal brain function.
+The reason tutoring, counseling, behavior modification, social skills classes, & medications often aren’t enough.
+How Brain Balance rewires the brain so focus, academic, behavioral, emotional, and social challenges like ADHD, learning disabilities, ODD, dyslexia, autism/Asperger’s, OCD, and processing disorders dramatically improve.

-Vicarious Trauma Exposure, Secondary Trauma, and Compassion Fatigue in Foster and Adoptive Parents by Bronwyn Robertson, LPC
+Vicarious Trauma Exposure, Secondary Trauma and Compassion Fatigue in Foster and Adoptive Parents by Bronwyn Robertson

 Children and youth in foster care and/or who are transitioning into adoption are four times more likely to have trauma-related disorders than other children.
 Foster and adoptive parents are also at increased risk of developing trauma-related conditions and symptoms due to vicarious exposure to trauma.
 Studies show that Secondary Trauma and Compassion Fatigue, both associated with vicarious trauma exposure, are prevalent among foster and adoptive parents.
 This presentation will explore the impact that vicarious trauma exposure can have on foster and adoptive parents, unique risks factors for foster/adoptive parents in developing secondary trauma and compassion fatigue, and ways professionals can support parents who may be at risk.

-An Appreciative Approach to Leadership by Wade Puryear, MEd, MS
+An Appreciative Approach to Leadership with Wade Puryear